 Retesting (Retaking the Examination): A candidate who fails an IHMM examination may retake as soon as they feel comfortable.
 A candidate must also retake the exam within 12 months of the most recent examination date.

-For second and third attempts [first and second retakes], the candidate must submit the online Retake form for the desired exam and will be charged only the retake fee for each attempt.
+For second and third attempts [first and second retakes], the candidate will be charged only the retake fee for each attempt.

 If a candidate has failed the examination three times, he or she must wait at least one year between each subsequent sitting.
 All attempts after the third failure will be treated as new applications requiring full application fees.
 Candidates retesting under new applications must meet all current eligibility requirements at the time of application.

 Non-successful candidates will be provided with a breakdown of the specific area(s) of weakness in their performance on the examination.
 A candidate who fails the examination has 12 months from their last examination date to retake the examination.
 The candidate shall pay the $150 retake fee (using a coupon code) but need not submit a new application.
-After a third unsuccessful sitting, a candidate must wait at least one year from the date of the last attempt to be eligible to take the examination again, and must submit a new application form, supporting documentation and full fees for each new sitting.
-The candidate must also meet whatever eligibility requirements are in effect at that time.
+After a third unsuccessful sitting, a candidate must wait at least one year from the date of the last attempt to be eligible to take the examination again, and must submit a new application form, supporting documentation and all applicable fees.
+The candidate must also meet all eligibility requirements that are in effect at that time.

 - The CHMM* exam consists of 140 multiple-choice questions based on the following blueprint.